J-Cake/My-Customisations/README.md

 * `light`: Specifies the colour scheme to use for the light theme
 * `dark`: Specifies the colour scheme to use for the dark theme
+* `switcher`: Specifies the [plasam-theme-switcher executable](https://github.com/maldoinc/plasma-theme-switcher) (You'll have to build this yourself)
 * `cache`: Used internally for caching things
 * `ipinfoToken`: The API token for ipinfo.io
 	- This option is not strictly required, but if you wish to switch your themes in accordance to sunrise/sunset times, you will need an access token.